adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-my-first-liveview-project-en_US.md

     $ iex -S mix phx.server
 ```

-Just like instructions say, run `cd lineup` followed by `mix ecto.create` to create your database.
+Just like the instructions say, run `cd lineup` followed by `mix ecto.create` to create your database.

 ## In case of trouble